Christianity and colonialism: Long-term impact

 Walter Rodney a Guyanese, Pan-Africanist and Marxist historian based at the University of Dar es Salaam in Tanzania developed an influential attack on Europe in How Europe Underdeveloped Africa (1972).
 He mentioned the missionaries:

 The Christian missionaries were much part of the colonizing forces as were the explorers, traders and soldiers.
 There may be room for arguing whether in a given colony the missionaries brought other colonialist forces or vice versa, but there is no doubting the fact that missionaries were agents of colonialism in the practical sense whether or not they saw themselves in that light.

 According to Heather Sharkey, the real impact of the activities of the missionaries is still a topic open to debate in academia today.
 Sharkey asserted that "the missionaries played manifold roles in colonial Africa and stimulated forms of cultural, political and religious change."
 Historians still debate the nature of their impact and question their relation to the system of European colonialism in the continent.
 Sharkey noted that the missionaries provided crucial social services such as modern education and health care that would have otherwise not been available.
 Sharkey said that, in societies that were traditionally male-dominated, female missionaries provided women in Africa with health care knowledge and basic education.
 Conversely, it has been argued that Christianity played a central role in colonial efforts, allowing Christian missionaries to "colonize the conscience and consciousness" of Africans, thus instilling the belief that any non-Christian spiritual ideas are inferior to Christianity, echoing the colonial hierarchical view of culture.

 A Pew Center study about religion and education around the world in 2016, found that "there is a large and pervasive gap in educational attainment between Muslims and Christians in sub-Saharan Africa" as Muslim adults in the region are far less educated than their Christian counterparts, with scholars suggesting that the gap is because of the educational facilities that were created by Christian missionaries during the colonial era for fellow believers.

-A major contribution of the Christian missionaries in Africa was better health care of the people through hygiene and introducing and distributing the soap, and "cleanliness and hygiene became an important marker of being identified as a Christian".
+A major contribution of the Christian missionaries in Africa was better health care of the people through hygiene and introducing and distributing the soap.